(to Tithe or not to Tithe by Andre Dellerba)

 2 Tim.
 3:16-17 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.

-There are 3 types of Tithing in the Mosaic law therefore is it 27% or 10%, too confusing, no one knows therefore can’t give correctly?
+There are 3 types of Tithing in the Mosaic law therefore is it 27% or 10%, or unknown?

 The pattern we follow is Abraham giving Tithe to Melchizedek and Jacob to God.
 However, regarding the Mosaic Tithe, Israel was governed by Israel.